5 Tips for Keeping Your DC Marketing Job Search Confidential

 Here are five things to get you started:

-- Search the Internet for a trusted, well-reputed search firm that specializes in your industry or your roles at your level of expertise.
-You can find recruiters in your area by searching the Internet by specialty and location.
+You can find recruiters in your area by searching the Internet by industry and location.
 Are they favorably endorsed by third parties through satisfied customers, earned credentials and industry awards?

-- Build a relationship with a recruiter before you are desperate to make a career change.
+2. Build a relationship with a recruiter before you are desperate to make a career change

-- Network, network, network.
-You need not divulge your career aspirations, but do stay in touch with your peers.
-You’d be surprised how frequently friends and former colleagues often make personal introductions.
+You need not divulge your career goals, but do stay in touch with your peers.
+You’d be surprised how often friends and former colleagues often make personal introductions.
 Keep your LInkedIN profile up to date, being sure to use keywords and terms unique to your role or industry so that a DC marketing and communications headhunter can easily find you.